 For a good run with the dog, head to Staffin Beach at low tide.
 A short walk from the village of Staffin, found below Trotternish Ridge and The Old Man of Storr, you will find a slipway to one of a collection of sand and rock beaches complete with mysterious dinosaur footprints.
 There is also a lovely walk over the towering hills from the Columba 1400 Leadership Centre, which has a dog-friendly café inside, between the beach and Staffin.

-Why your dog will love it: All dogs love the beach, whether it’s for the sea, a bit of a run and play, or the breeze coming off the waves, and this is one of the best dog-friendly beaches on the Isle of Skye.
+Why your dog will love it: All dogs love the beach, whether it’s for the sea, a bit of a run and play, or the breeze coming off the waves, and this is one of the best dog-friendly beaches in Scotland, let alone the Isle of Skye.

 Armadale Castle and Gardens